shefing/test-assignments/NestJsReactFullStack.md

 NewPost: Add a "Create post" button to UserPosts that will open a dialog where the user can enter details to create the post.
 After the post is created, the list of posts for the user (UserPosts) will be updated with the new post.

 **Bonus points for:**
-Error handling when fetching data from the API.
+* Error handling when fetching data from the API.
 What should the user get?
 What do you do as the system in such a case?

-A loading indicator while fetching data from the API.
+* loading indicator while fetching data from the API.

-The application to be responsive and look good on both desktop and mobile.
+* The application to be responsive and look good on both desktop and mobile.

-Add a search box which will filter the table by name or email.
+* Add a search box which will filter the table by name or email.

+* Containerize the React application and add it to the Docker compose

 **Recommendations**